Low lying zeros of Rankin-Selberg $L$-functions: Handling the poles

 In this section, we complete the proof of Theorem \ref{thm: extendo} by accounting for the case where $k_1 = k_2$.
 For the remainder of the section, set $N = N_1 = N_2$ and $k = k_1 = k_2$ with $k$ fixed.

 We begin by bounding the complementary sum $\Delta_{k, N}^\infty$ appearing in \eqref{eq: sum over f} and \eqref{eq: sum over g}.
 In Section \ref{sec:applying}, we bounded this sum using Lemmas \ref{lem: ILS 2.12} and \ref{lem: double complementary sum} and setting $Y = N^{\epsilon}$.
-The complementary sums are larger in this case, so we set $Y = N^\alpha$ with $\alpha = 1/14$ so that we can use the $Y$ decay and extend the support slightly past $(-1, 1)$.
+The complementary sums are larger in the case where there are poles, so we set $Y = N^\alpha$ with $\alpha = 1/14$ so that we can use the $Y$ decay and extend the support slightly past $(-1, 1)$.
 We need to choose $\alpha$ small enough so that the error terms vanish in the limit, but large enough so that the complementary $m_1, m_2$ sums vanish.
-This amounts to solving the system of inequalities
+This amounts to taking $\sigma$ as large as possible under the constraints